robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 Now for the tricky part - parlaying a Facebook session on a laptop into a Tinder session on an iPhone app.

-You’ve bought yourself some time with your cooking tossing trick.
+You’ve bought yourself some time with your cookie tossing trick.
 You can only hope to God it’s enough.

-<h3>Step 1 - You Got The Proxy</h3>

-You download the free version of Burp Suite Proxy.
-You set it up; this doesn’t take more than a few minutes.
+You download the free version of <a href="http://portswigger.net/burp/" target="_blank">Burp Suite Proxy</a>.
+You <a href="http://portswigger.net/burp/help/suite_gettingstarted.html" target="_blank">set it up</a>; this doesn’t take more than a few minutes.
 You install the Burp Suite SSL certificate on your phone, setup the proxy on your computer and connect your phone to it.

 It’s time to <a href="http://en.wikipedia.org/wiki/Man-in-the-middle_attack" target="_blank">Man-In-The-Middle</a> yourself.

-<h3>Step 2 - The Man In The Middle</h3>

-Palms sweating, you uninstall the Facebook app to make sure your Facebook auth requests open in Safari.
+Palms sweating, you uninstall the Facebook app on your phone to make sure your Facebook auth requests open in Safari.
 You log out of your Tinder account.
 Germintrude, 26, can wait.
 This cannot.

 <p style="text-align:center">
 <img src="/images/fb/image.png" />